kcnsrvd/pythonKeywords/README.md

 6. The game continues until the word is guessed or attempts are exhausted.

 Keywords Used:
-import, global, def, if, elif, else, while, break, continue, return, input
+and, as, break, class, continue, def, elif, else, False, for, global, if, import, in, is, lower, not, or, return, True, while, with